mapbender/mapbender-documentation/en/functions/search/search_router.rst

   class: Mapbender\CoreBundle\Component\SQLSearchEngine
   class_options:
-    connection: demo                 # database, on which the element has access
+    connection: demo                 # database (on which the element has access)
-    relation: mapbender_user         # table, on which the element has access
+    relation: mapbender_user         # table (on which the element has access)
-    attributes:                      # table columns
+    attributes:                      # table columns (which the element addresses)
       - gid
       - orga
       - town
       - usertype
-    geometry_attribute: the_geom     # definition geometry column
+    geometry_attribute: the_geom     # definition of the geometry column
   form:                              # configuration of the form
-    orga:                            # search field, search for 'Mapbender User'
+    orga:                            # search field (e.g. search for specific Mapbender User)
       type: text
       options:
         required: false              # no mandatory field
         label: 'Mapbender User'      # caption of the search field
         attr:                        # additional definable attributes
-          data-autocomplete: 'on'    # auto complete of search words
+          data-autocomplete: 'on'    # auto-completion of search words
           data-autocomplete-distinct: 'on'
-      compare: ilike                 # comparison mode
+      compare: ilike                 # see section 'comparison mode' on this page
-    town:                            # search field, search for 'City'
+    town:                            # search field (e.g. search for specific city)
       type: text
       options:
         required: false              # no mandatory field